 The Syrian military also seized the militants' weapons depot.
 Among the discovered weapons - Turkish-made pistols, machine guns, ammunition, and even an unmanned aerial vehicle that could be used to carry out reconnaissance missions of government positions.

 Restlessly in other provinces of Syria.
 So, in the province of Hama, fighting unfolded in the area of the city of Al-Ziyar, and in the Al-Ankawi region, Syrian government troops fired on the positions of the militants.

-Thus, we see that there are no significant changes in the situation in the north of Syria.
-Turkey successfully uses drones, which allowed a number of world publications to talk about a new method of conducting modern warfare, tested by the Turkish armed forces in Idlib.
+Thus, we see that there are no significant changes in the situation in northern Syria.
+Türkiye successfully applies Drones, which allowed a number of world publications to talk about a new method of modern warfare, tested by the Turkish armed forces in Idlib.
 In turn, the Syrian army is slowly but successfully pushing back the militants, freeing one settlement after another.

 The Turkish Ministry of Defense reported the deaths of two Turkish soldiers as a result of shelling by the Syrian army and the wounding of 2 soldiers in Idlib province.
 Details of what happened were not disclosed, but it is obvious that the almost daily human losses of the Turkish armed forces in Idlib cannot be called evidence of Recep Erdogan's successful policy towards Syria.